 Rame di Napoli are cocoa cookies covered with a dark chocolate glaze, typical of Sicilian pastry, particularly from the city of Catania.
-Traditionally prepared for All Saints' Day, they are decorated with chopped pistachios and can include orange marmalade or Nutella.
+Traditionally prepared for the Ognissanti celebration, they are decorated with crushed pistachios and may include orange marmalade or Nutella.

-In a bowl, mix flour, sugar, and unsweetened cocoa.
+In a bowl, mix the flour, sugar and unsweetened cocoa powder.

-Add honey, diced butter, grated orange zest, cloves, cinnamon, baking ammonia, and milk.
+Add honey, butter cut into pieces, grated orange zest, ground cloves, ground cinnamon, baker's ammonia and milk.

-Work the dough until you get a homogeneous, soft, and slightly sticky mixture.
+Work the dough until you obtain a homogeneous, soft and slightly sticky mixture.

-Form balls with the dough and place them on a baking sheet lined with parchment paper.
+Form balls with the dough and place them on a baking tray lined with parchment paper.

-Bake in a preheated static oven at 180°C for about 20 minutes.
+Bake in a preheated conventional oven at 180°C for about 20 minutes.

 Let cool completely and brush with orange marmalade.

-Prepare the glaze by melting chocolate and butter in a double boiler.
+Prepare the glaze by melting the chocolate and butter in a double boiler.

-Glaze the Rame di Napoli by dipping the top in chocolate and sprinkle with chopped pistachios.
+Glaze the Rame di Napoli by dipping the top into the chocolate and sprinkle with crushed pistachios.

-Allow the glaze to dry well before serving.
+Allow the glaze to dry completely before serving.

 Bowl